 In 1804 the City of Paris secured 109 acres to establish Père-Lachaise Cemetery.

-For those who prefer to stroll downhill than labour upwards, the entrance from Gambetta Metro has a small doorman’s cabin where you can ask for a free map and you can wander as you please, ever downhill through the avenues…
+For those who prefer to stroll downhill than labour upwards, the entrance from Gambetta Métro has a small doorman’s cabin where you can ask for a free map.

-…or if you have made notes of the sections where the person you seek is buried then perhaps you will wander between the graves until you find it.
+If you have made notes of the sections where the person you seek is buried, then perhaps you will wander between the graves until you find it.

 This is part of the charm of the place, for there seems to be just a semblance of order in how things are laid out.